The giant in random graphs is almost local: Application to the configuration model

 \section{Application to the configuration model}

-In this section, we apply our results to the configuration model.
-An application to \erdos{} is provided in \cite[Chapter 2]{Hofs21}.
+In this section, we apply our results to the configuration model as introduced by Bollob\'as \cite{Boll80b} in the context of random regular graphs.
 The giant in the configuration model has a long history.
 It was first investigated by Molloy and Reed \cite{MolRee95, MolRee98} in a setting where the degrees are general.
-The problem was revisited by Janson and Luczak \cite{JanLuc07} and Bollob\'as and Riordan \cite{BolRio15}, amongst others.
+The problem was revisited by Janson and Luczak \cite{JanLuc09} and Bollob\'as and Riordan \cite{BolRio15}, amongst others.
 This section is organised as follows.
 We start by introducing the model and stating our results in Section \ref{sec-model-def-res}.
 We then prove the main result in Section \ref{sec-giant-almost-local-CM}, and state a consequence on typical graph distances, that is proved along the way, in Section \ref{sec-small-world}.
-Some remaining technical ingredients are deferred to Appendix \ref{app-A}.
+Some proofs of technical ingredients are deferred to Appendix \ref{app-A}.